abhishekgoud23/abhishekgoud23/README.md

 - 🌱 I’m currently learning **Data science - GenAI, NLP**

-- 👯 I’m looking to collaborate on **Data Science and machine learning**
+- 👯 I’m looking to collaborate on **Data Science and Machine Learning**

 - 🤝 I’m looking and helping with **Anything with data**